cpescato/wikipedia/index.md

 However, the duration of the election does not seem to be correlated with the fraction of neutral votes that were casted.

 ### CONCLUSION
 Time to sum up !
-Here are some take-home messages.
+We hope you learned your lesson.
-First, we investigated the potential date depedency of Wikipedia elections.
-We saw that the election outcome is highly variable over time.
-However, there are no specific patterns of that are visible throughout the years.
+First, by investigating a potential date depedency of Wikipedia elections, we found that there's none.
+We saw that the election outcome is highly variable over time, no specific patterns are visible throughout the years.
 This basically means that you could not pinpoint a specific time of the year, neither a specific year, where you could be more likely to be elected.
-Then, we looked into the durations of the election.
+We then looked into the election duration.
 When seeking adminship, keep in mind that shorter elections are rather unsuccessful, while longer elections tend to have a higher ratio of positive outcomes, so try and campaign hard and for long enough.

-When it comes to time, 50% of positive vote sare not enough to win an election.
-Your faith is not sealed at mid-election !
+When it comes to time, keep in mind that 50% of positive votes are not enough to win an election.
+Additionally, don't be scared or count on an information cascade to save your election and don't forget, your faith is not sealed at mid-election!
 Don't get too excited nor to sad before you election is closed.
-Don't count on information cascade.

-Finally, we tried to understand what neutral votes could say about an election.
-There tend to have a higher proportion of neutral votes in failed elections than in successful elections, but the proportion of neutral votes does not seems to be correlated with the duration of the election.
+Finally, we looked at the influence of neutral votes in an election.
+There tends to be a higher proportion of neutral votes in failed elections than in successful ones, but the proportion of neutral votes does not seem to be correlated with the duration of the election.
+You should thus try to really convince people to make sure you win your election and not just try to not make them hate you.

+All in all, play it safe, simply do a good job, be kind and respectful and keep editing those Wikipedia articles, we guarantee that this will get you elected!